 I had a look at what a few other bloggers did with their jackfruit, and was horrified to see that many had written in the instructions to chop off and discard the core and seeds.
 DON'T DO THIS!
 You're just wasting precious delicious jackfruit.
 Why oh why would you do that!?

-To prepare your jackfruit, drain and rinse it, then cut the jackfruit into smaller pieces.
-For optimal texture, cut the slices from core to the outer edge as seen in the picture above, which breaks up the tougher core as much as possible, and makes for the best “pulled” texture.
+Drain and rinse the jackfruit, then cut into smaller pieces.
+For optimal texture, cut the slices from core to the outer edge as seen in the picture above, which breaks up the tougher core as much as possible, and makes for the best "pulled" texture.

 Sauté onions and garlic in a bit of oil, and once tender add in the chopped jackfruit.
 Add in the vegetable broth and cover and simmer for another 8 to 10 minutes until the jackfruit is tender enough to mash.